Z Wave vs Zigbee - Zigbee winner

 Contrast this with Zigbee, which has always been an open standard.

 As an open standard, many different companies have had the opportunity to build Zigbee chips.
 Coincidentally enough, Silicon Labs is one of these companies.
 They make both Z Wave and Zigbee chips.
-The major difference being, historically, only they could make Z Wave chips whereas Zigbee chips can be made by anyone.
+The major difference is that historically, only they could make Z Wave chips whereas Zigbee chips can be made by anyone.

-Since more companies can make Zigbee chips they are slightly cheaper than Z Wave chips due to the added competition.
+Since more companies can make Zigbee chips, they are slightly cheaper than Z Wave chips due to the added competition.

 But being an “open” standard has also come at a cost.